 Our methodology for editing transcripts has, like the field of oral history itself, changed over time.
 Currently we use a system of editing that notes all changes made to our transcripts except for items considered to be verbal ticks that disrupt the reading of a document.
 Some of the oral histories completed before 2008 were guided by a different style of editing and may not fully reflect the exact wording or structure of our audio recordings.

 The Center for Oral History has been fortunate enough to receive funding from various organizations throughout the years.
-Without their support, many of our projects would not have been possible.
+Without their support many of our projects would not have been possible.
 We would like to thank the Arnold and Mabel Beckman Foundation, the Rollin M. Gerstacker Foundation, the Pew Charitable Trusts, the Gordon and Betty Moore Foundation, the American Chemical Society, the American Society for Mass Spectrometry, The Dow Chemical Company, the Alfred P. Sloan Foundation, and the numerous individuals who have contributed their time to our program.

 Feel free to browse through our collections using the Projects page or our Search page.
 If you have any questions about our program or our collections, contact us at firstname.lastname@example.org or contact: